theharrychen/TankRoyale/README.md

 The game was Inspired by the browser game "Tank Trouble", which can be found at: https://tanktrouble.com/

 # File List
-  - where we list all the files needed/included for this game/program to run well
+  - A zipped file including the following files
+    - Codes
+        - GameEntitiy
+        - Bullet
+        - Map
+        - Main
+        - Tank